architg1/AutonomousDrivingAlgorithm/README.md

 # AutonomousDrivingAlgorithm
-A low-cost multi-lane autonomous driving algorithm for Duckiebots
+The driving module of a low-cost multi-lane autonomous driving algorithm for Duckiebots